 CATV and Internet service provider, TACTV (Arasu Cable TV Corporation Ltd) has announced their plans to deploy their own optical fiber cable networks throughout the state.
-The service provider plans to reach to the rural areas of Tamilnadu, India, with optical fiber cables that will enable the company to deliver faster internet services to its subscribers.
-Aerial fiber optic installation are planned so that existing electrical poles can be utilized to deploy cables.
+The service provider plans to reach the rural areas of Tamilnadu, India, with optical fiber cables that will enable the company to deliver faster internet services to its subscribers.
+Aerial fiber optic installation is planned so that existing electrical poles can be utilized to deploy cables.
 Sub-stations and transmission lines of Tamilnadu Transmission Corporation Ltd (Tantransco) and Tamilnadu Generation and Distribution Corporation Ltd (Tangedco) can be utilized so that initial deployment cost can be reduced drastically.

-By deploying optical fiber cable networks throughout the state the operator estimates to deliver 10 to 20 Mbps internet connection to households, broadband connection to government offices, schools and businesses, and create a central network operating center in the state capital, Chennai as well as one point of presence (PoP) each at the district, taluk and block headquarters.
+By deploying optical fiber cable networks throughout the state the operator estimates to deliver 10 to 20 Mbps internet connection to households, broadband connection to government offices, schools, and businesses, and create a central network operating center in the state capital, Chennai as well as one point of presence (PoP) each at the district, taluk and block headquarters.

 TACTV has issued a tender for implementing the project.
-The fiber optic network will be compatible with both IPv6 and IPv4 networks, and made available to businesses, including telecom providers, cable operators and entrepreneurs.
-This network will enable wireless, cable operations, ISPs and future technologies like “white-space spectrum” to provide last mile services and innovations, .
+The fiber-optic network will be compatible with both IPv6 and IPv4 networks and made available to businesses, including telecom providers, cable operators, and entrepreneurs.
+This network will enable wireless, cable operations, ISPs, and future technologies like “white-space spectrum” to provide last mile services and innovations.
 The tender invites consultants to prepare a detailed project report (DPR) for the fiber optic cable network.

-TACTV plans to build an all fiber optic network by utilizing the spare fibers available from Tantransco and laying fresh fiber optic cables on EHT lines.
+TACTV plans to build an all-fiber optic network by utilizing the spare fibers available from Tantransco and laying fresh fiber optic cables on EHT lines.
 The service provider plan to cover the last-mile by installing fiber optic cables overhead on low tension lines or underground to reach the designated PoPs.

 TACTV has a subscriber base of around 7 million in the state of Tamilnadu.
 Deployment of fiber optic cables will benefit the subscribers with faster internet and seamless transmission of television content.
-The provider has sent a detailed project report to the Central government to seek funds for connectivity to rural areas up to village panchayats under BharatNet scheme.
-Tamilnadu has been ranked at the top of the states in India with highest penetration of broadband.
+The provider has sent a detailed project report to the Central government to seek funds for connectivity to rural areas up to village panchayats under the BharatNet scheme.
+Tamilnadu has been ranked at the top of the states in India with the highest penetration of broadband.
 According to the report published by the telecom regulator of India, TRAI, there are more than 12 million broadband subscribers in Tamilnadu.